orestespap/bitcoin-blockchain-converter/README.md

   ```
 If there are missing addresses after the lookup is completed there is definitely something wrong with either the output from stage 1, or the code in stage 2.
 Every address referenced by an input is in the blockchain, specifically either in a previous transaction recorded in the same block or some older block.

 During our research, we retrieved all the blocks starting from height 0, all the way up to (approx.) height 750K and encountered no such error.
 The output of stage 2 is our fully normalized version of the Bitcoin blockchain, stored in a number of Python dictionaries.
-In the fourth stage, these dicts are converted in flat integer arrays and stored in h5 format.
+In the fourth stage, these dicts are converted to flat integer arrays and stored in h5 format.

 ### getCluster.py ###
 In the third stage (optional), input addresses are clustered using the common-input-ownership heuristic.
 This heuristic explicitly assumes that all input addresses belong to the same entity.
 CIO is probably the most widely adopted clustering method for the Bitcoin blockchain and computationally inexpensive (the latter being a factor of its popularity).